-This summer, a group of students from the Energy Studies Minor (ESM) participated in an inaugural New Zealand experience that fused classroom learning with real world experiences.
+In the summer of 2018, a group of students from the Energy Studies Minor (ESM) participated in an inaugural New Zealand experience that fused classroom learning with real world experiences.
 Spearheaded by Notre Dame professor Kevin Walsh, sixteen undergraduates began their summer down under with a three-week course that prepared them for internships in Auckland, Wellington, and Queenstown.
 This collaboration between ND Energy’s ESM and the Resiliency and Sustainability of Engineering Systems Minor took advantage of New Zealand’s extreme terrain, multiple rivers and geothermal geysers, along with its location on major fault lines, to teach students about environmental issues that are nonexistent in the Midwest.

 Equally unique is that New Zealand generate over 80% of its electricity from renewable energy.
 While impressive, this statistic mainly stems from necessity.
 New Zealand makes up a collection of islands in the South Pacific, with a fragile ecosystem and little to no available fossil fuels.
 Many of the native species are endangered by loss of environment and invasive pests, while its isolation from other countries makes managing key resources like raw materials and clean water a logistical challenge.
 This delicate balance relies on heavy government oversight, adding another layer of complexity.

 Because of this, much of the coursework during the summer internship program centered around asset management best practices with a heavy focus on data.
 This enabled students to gain real-world experience by exploring how the New Zealand government uses data to manage its energy assets.
 Internships ranged from helping the Auckland Council Community Facilities track its energy usage to weighing variables involved in choices between energy savings and resiliency to earthquakes.